I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 All you need to do is:

-- open up an Etsy shop
+- start an Etsy shop

 - stop in the local coffee shop and ask them to hang your prints